emergency contraceptive statistics

 Source: NHS Digital

-Emergency Contraception Prescriptions by Age
+Emergency Contraception by Age

 The likelihood of a female obtaining emergency contraception varies with age.